Don't fall for junk accident health insurance

 All three private insurance policies provide less cover than a subscription with the state ambulance service:

-- For singles in NT or singles, couples and families in SA, the Medibank policy including the full rebate is slightly cheaper but provides less cover than the ambulance subscription.
-The Bupa premium policy after the full rebate is more expensive for anyone in NT and SA and provides less cover.
+- For singles in NT the Medibank and Bupa premium cover policies including the full rebate are slightly cheaper but provide less cover than the ambulance subscription.
+For couples and families, the Medibank and Bupa premium cover policies after the full rebate are more expensive.

-- In Victoria, Medibank's and Bupa's premium-cover policies are a bad choice, as they're more expensive and provide less cover than the ambulance subscription.
+- In Victoria and SA, Medibank's and Bupa's premium cover policies are a bad choice, as they're more expensive and provide less cover than the ambulance subscription.
 And again, that's even after the full rebate.

 Here's our comparison for family ambulance cover in Victoria.